bimkos/SCTF2021_minigame/README.md

 It's Konami Code...

-Let's try, but It should be noted that we need to enter this cheat code befor the game is started.
+Let's try, but It should be noted that we need to enter this cheat code before the game is started.

 # Get BOF